The tracking detector of the FASER experiment: Tests during construction and commissioning of the FASER tracker

 One of the concerns for the installation of the FASER tracker in between the gaps of the permanent FASER magnets was the presence of the stray magnetic field during the lowering of the tracker planes.
 In order to exclude any negative impact on the performance or damage due to electromagnetic induction a test stand was set up that allowed to lower the FASER prototype tracker plane vertically in a controlled way at different distances to the aperture of one of the FASER magnets for testing purposes.

-In a first step, the tracker plane was positioned $1\,\mathrm{m}$ away from the aperture (reference position) and a standard calibration and characterization sequence was run, i.e. the identification of noisy and non-responsive strips as well as the measurement of gain, threshold, electronics noise, and the sensor IV response.
+In a first step, the tracker plane was positioned $1\,\mathrm{m}$ away from the aperture (reference position) and a standard calibration and characterization sequence was run, {\it i.e.} the identification of noisy and non-responsive strips as well as the measurement of gain, threshold, electronics noise, and the sensor IV response.
 At the reference position the magnetic stray field is negligible.
 In a second stage, the mechanical mounting structure was placed in a distance of 65~mm from the magnet aperture which corresponds roughly to the distance of the first tracker plane in the final FASER assembly.
 At this location, the magnetic field strength of the stray field amounts to up to $60\,\mathrm{mT}$.
 The plane was lowered at a very low speed of about $0.03\,\mathrm{m}/\mathrm{s}$ until it was finally centered in front of the magnet aperture.
 During the lowering process all cables (data, power, DCS) remained attached to the patch-panel of the plane, but were disconnected at the off-detector end.
 A second set of performance measurements was taken at this position.
 In a final step, a further reference measurement was taken at the reference position after the plane has been extracted in the reverse order with respect to the installation.

-The number of noisy and non-responsive strips was found to be very consistent between the different measurement positions.
-The same conclusion applies to the measured gain as well as thresholds.
-Only for the noise, changes in the order of a few percent could be observed between the different measurement positions, but no correlation with respect to the presence of the magnetic field was observed.
-It is more likely that the observed changes can be attributed to small differences in the grounding after the mechanical movement of the setup.
+The number of noisy and non-responsive strips was found to be very consistent between the different measurement positions (maximally 2 strips of the difference in the prototype tracker plane).
+The same conclusion applies to the measured gain and noise, {\it{i.e.}}, maximally $\pm0.3$\% and $\pm4$\% difference in the gain and noise of each module, respectively.

 In conclusion, no sign for any damage or performance degradation could be found in this installation tests.